 Nankhatai is a popular Indian shortbread cookie.
 It is a perfect tea-time snack and is enjoyed by kids and adults alike.
 If you are looking for Indian cookies for Diwali or other occasions, these are truly the best and melt in your mouth.

-It is a no-egg cookie that is soft, light, crispy to bite, and melts in the mouth.
+It is a no-egg cookie that is soft, light, crispy to bite and absolutely satisfying.
 It is easy to make at home in the oven for a large batch, or in the air fryer for a smaller batch.

 This is an eggless nankhatai recipe for made without baking soda or baking powder.
 The main ingredients of homemade nan khatai cookies are all-purpose flour, powdered sugar, ghee, chickpea flour (besan), semolina or sooji, and some cardamom powder for flavor.

 Nuts like pistachios and almonds are put on top of the cookies for garnishing but they are optional.

 Icing sugar or powdered sugar can be used.
 For consistent results, it is best to weigh all the ingredients using a digital food scale while making nan khatai cookies.

 To make light and fluffy nankhatai that has a perfect crunch when you bite it, the first step is to whisk ghee and powdered sugar in a mixing bowl.
 You can use a stand mixer, hand whisk, or a hand blender with a whisk attachment for blending.

 It is essential to blend ghee and sugar well, or else the nankhatai can end up being dense.
 After blending, add all the flour and cardamom powder and mix it to make a soft dough.

 Bind everything into a soft dough ball, there is no need to knead the dough but bind it well, ensuring it does not stick to the sides of the bowl.
 If it does stick, you can add a little all-purpose flour.